-- PCs, including Freddie Mac Mortgage Participation Certificates and Freddie Mac Giant PCs. - GNMA-Related Securities, including GNMA Certificates and Freddie Mac Giant Securities. - Previously issued REMIC or MACR Classes. - Freddie Mac Stripped Giant Certificates. - One or more Callable Classes of Freddie Mac Callable Pass-Through Certificates ("CPCs").
-(CPCs are pass-through securities that consist of related pairs of "Callable Classes" and "Call Classes" as described in the Giant Offering Circular.) - Any other types of securities that are eligible for inclusion in a REMIC and that receive payments from PCs or GNMA Certificates.
+- PCs, including Freddie Mac Mortgage Participation Certificates and Freddie Mac Giant PCs. - GNMA-Related Securities, including GNMA Certificates and Freddie Mac Giant Securities. - Previously issued REMIC or MACR Classes. - Freddie Mac Stripped Giant Certificates. - A Callable Class of a Series of Freddie Mac Callable Pass-Through Certificates ("CPCs"). - Any other types of securities that are eligible for inclusion in a REMIC and that receive payments from PCs or GNMA Certificates.